Panama boasts a surprising variety of architecture. What other surprises might the country hold for you?

 Chitré also has a somewhat unusual cathedral.
 Builders finished construction of La Catedral San Juan Bautista in 1910.
 Unlike the dramatic, gothic cathedrals that the Spanish built after they first arrived, this cathedral has subtler decorations and a more streamlined appearance.

-To date, Biomuseo is Latin America’s only building designed by famed architect Frank Gehry.
+According to Kahleen Urbani's article "Unique Architectural Designs in Panama" on the NYU Stern Blog, to date, Biomuseo is Latin America’s only building designed by famed architect Frank Gehry.
 Its overlapping, irregular shapes stand in stark contrast to Panama City’s colonial buildings.
 Seen from above, the roof’s bright colors are a loud disruption of the calm, tropical green that surrounds the museum.
 It sits at the entrance of the Panama Canal.
 The building’s design is meant to signify Panamá’s embrace of modernism.

 From the Biomuseo, visitors have an excellent view of the Panama City skyline.

 This building isn't the only interesting structure in Panama City's architectural skyline.

 The oldest part of Panama City is called Casco Viejo.
 It was named a world heritage site by UNESCO in 1997, and since then has undergone a painstaking restoration.
 Some of the buildings are beautifully restored, while dilapidated (but still very interesting) colonial buildings await their turn.